The Challenge

 Health Impacts

-The IVIG project has the potential to:
+The IVIg project has the potential to:

 - Reduce Healthcare Burden: Significant health system improvements by reducing SCI-related burdens.